SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Experimental Results

 \subsection{Overall Performance}

-As shown in Table~\ref{tab:overall}, we compare the overall performance of \method{} with various baseline methods across a range of knowledge-intensive tasks.
+As shown in Table~\ref{tab:overall}, we compare the overall performance of \method{} with various baseline methods across a range of tasks.

 Overall, \method{} demonstrates its effectiveness by outperforming all baseline models, achieving improvements exceeding 2\%.
 Notably, \method{} consistently shows improvements across various tasks and backbone LLMs, underscoring its robust generalization ability.
-When compared to StructRAG, \method{} delivers an average performance boost of over 5\%, indicating that the page format serves as an effective knowledge representation mechanism, enabling autonomous interaction with external knowledge to build more comprehensive knowledge structures.
-Furthermore, in comparison to iterative retrieval-based methods like IRCoT and Iter-RetGen, \method{} achieves an improvement of over 9\%, emphasizing its role in more effectively refining and organizing retrieved evidence.
-Additionally, \method{} surpasses DeepNote, which facilitates better integration of retrieved knowledge by summarizing them as notes, suggesting that the construction of structured knowledge pages allows \method{} to generate more effective knowledge representations, thus providing stronger support for LLMs in answering questions.
+When compared with ReWOO, \method{} achieves an average performance improvement of over 5\%, indicating that, instead of generating all sub-queries at once for parallel knowledge acquisition, \method{} enables the model to continuously interact with external knowledge, dynamically adjust the retrieval direction, and acquire more comprehensive knowledge.
+Furthermore, compared with iterative retrieval-based methods such as Iter-RetGen, \method{} achieves an improvement of over 9\%, highlighting its role in more effectively acquiring and organizing retrieved knowledge.
+In addition, \method{} outperforms DeepNote and Search-o1, indicating that, under the guidance of the steering gists, the model can better reason about and analyze the knowledge gaps to acquire more comprehensive knowledge, thereby providing stronger support for LLMs in answering questions.